Rehab For Alcoholics In South Africa

 Holistic and Alternative Therapies

-Holistic alcohol treatment addresses the whole person – body, mind, and spirit.
+Holistic alcohol treatment addresses the whole person, covering body and mind together.
 These therapies complement traditional approaches for a well-rounded recovery.

 Common holistic therapies include:

-These methods can reduce stress, improve physical health, and boost emotional well-being.
+These methods can reduce stress and improve physical and emotional well-being.
 They often help patients discover new interests to replace drinking.

 Holistic approaches encourage self-reflection and personal growth.
-They can be particularly effective in addressing underlying causes of addiction.
+They help address underlying causes of addiction.

 Dual Diagnosis Treatment